 As I wrote in the Osteoporosis Reversal Program:

-“Studies have shown that taking inorganic calcium, typically made from rock and limestone, may cause more harm than good… Your best bet is to use organic supplements, especially those derived from marine algae, because the body treats them like a food, and therefore, it’s the most bioavailable form of calcium.”
+“Studies have shown that taking calcium typically made from rock and limestone, may cause more harm than good… Your best bet is to use bioavailable supplements, such as those derived from marine algae, because the body treats them like a food, and therefore, it’s the most bioavailable form of calcium.”

 The key word that makes all the difference is “bioavailability”.
 Let’s take a look at its definition: